Divorce Planning & Preparation

 With the expert help of a divorce coach and child specialist, you can continue to be the good parent you are to your kids.
 During the process, you can determine your individual needs, how you will move forward as co-parents, and focus on the needs of your children.

-In the Collaborative Divorce Process, the parents can bring in a neutral child specialist — a trained mental health professional — to help create a plan that really considers the children and the family’s unique lifestyle and needs.
-The result is whatever is truly best for the children and their parents, instead of a court’s perception of what could be best.
+A parenting plan is required in Minnesota, and parenting consists of more than just a parenting schedule.
+In the Collaborative Divorce Process, the parents can bring in a neutral child specialist — a trained mental health professional — to help create a parenting plan that really considers the children and the family’s unique lifestyle and needs.
+Parenting is hard work, and it really does take a village, and the child specialist is your parenting coach for getting through the turbulence of divorce.
+Everything from technology and social media use to curfews can be addressed in the parenting plan.
+Quite honestly, even if you aren’t separating or divorcing, a parenting plan can be used by all parents to help achieve a family’s parenting goals.
+The best part is that you decide what is best – the result is whatever is truly best for the children and their parents, instead of a court’s perception of what could be best.